At A Glance

 Laessle portrayed animals so realistically that he was charged with casting directly from life

 Billy, inspired by and rendered after a family goat, was one of several animal studies that Albert Laessle created.
-Laessle’s work portrayed animals so realistically that – according to his own recollections – he was once charged by his fellow students with casting directly from life.
+Laessle’s work portrayed animals so realistically that he was accused by fellow students and art jurors of casting directly from life.
 He silenced his critics by making a similar sculpture in wax, a material that could not easily be cast.

 Voices heard in the program:

 Philip Price Jr. is the grandson of Eli Kirk Price II, who was responsible for purchasing Billy for installation in Rittenhouse Square.

 Nancy Heinzen is the author of The Perfect Square, a history of Rittenhouse Square.
 She has been a resident of Rittenhouse Square for over 40 years and is committed to its preservation.

 Philip Hyun Su and Sarah Mi Ae Price are the great-great-grandchildren of Eli Kirk Price II.